 How Pirelli Tire Selection Works

-However, in the bigger picture, these are only three out of five options.
-The entire range of Formula 1 tires are C1, C2, C3, C4, and C5.
-The C1 tire is the hardest compound that is available, whereas the C5 tire is the softest compound that is available.
+The entire range of Formula 1 tires are C0, C1, C2, C3, C4, and C5.
+The C0 tire is the hardest compound that is available, whereas the C5 tire is the softest compound that is available.

 To make this easier to understand, let’s look at an example.
-Let’s say Formula 1 is racing in Spain, a circuit that is generally tough on tires because of the high temperatures and high-speed nature of the circuit.
+Let’s say Formula 1 is racing in Spain, a circuit that is generally tough on tires because of the high temperatures and the many high-speed corners.
 Pirelli might select the C2, C3, and C4 tires for this race.
 The C4 tire will become the soft tire, C3 the medium tire and C2 the hard tire.

-The next race on the calendar is Monaco, a tight and twisty track where cars need a lot of mechanical grip.
-The low-speed corners and generally lower top speed means that there is much less strain on the tires, but lower downforce effects, so the drivers need more grip from the tires.
+The next race on the calendar is Monaco, a tight and twisty track where cars need a lot of mechanical grip, as opposed to aerodynamic grip.
+The low-speed corners and generally lower top speeds means that there is much less strain on the tires, but lower downforce levels too, so the drivers need more grip from the tires to compensate for this.

 Pirelli might then bring the C3, C4, and C5 tires to the Monaco Grand Prix.
 The C5 (not available in Spain) will become the soft tire, C4 (softest available in Spain) will be the medium tire and the C3 (medium tires in Spain) will become the hard tire.

-How Does The Track Affect How Long F1 Tires Last?
+How The Track Surface Affects How Long The Tires Last

 The type of track has a big impact on the amount of wear an F1 tire can take.
 Some racetracks are especially hard on tires, in which case Pirelli would bring the harder compounds that would last longer.

 One of the most important factors that influences tire wear is how abrasive the surface of the track is.
-This is dependent on the type of tarmac that is used on the circuit as well as how long it has been since the track has been resurfaced.
+This depends on the type of tarmac the track is made of, as well as how long it has been since the track has been resurfaced.

 Tracks that have a more abrasive surface (rougher surface) will be harsher on the tires.
 These tracks tend to cause tires to wear out much quicker than they usually would.
 Abrasiveness can be caused by the type of asphalt that is used, or overuse of the track (if the track has not been resurfaced recently).